Ian Madigan: Club career

 During the 2014–15 season, Madigan started primarily at inside centre, with Gopperth playing at 10.
 With the departure of Gopperth for Wasps at the end of the season, he again resumed his role as deputy to Sexton, who returned after two seasons at Racing Metro.
 In advance of Sexton's return home to his native province, Madigan stated his desire to play alongside Sexton at inside centre for the coming season.

 In December 2015, it was announced that Madigan would be leaving Leinster at the end of the season to join French Top 14 club Bordeaux Bègles.
 He made his Top 14 debut for Bordeaux against Racing 92 on 20 August 2016.
 Madigan made his last appearance in Leinster colours on 28 May 2016, with defeat to Connacht in the 2015-16 Pro 12 final.

 Having only played a season for Bordeaux, Madigan signed a three-year contract with English club Bristol Rugby on 6 March 2017 ahead of the 2017–18 season.
 He scored 232 points on his debut season in the RFU Championship, finishing as the league's top points scorer and helping his club clinch promotion to the Premiership as champions.

 Madigan returned to Ireland to join Ulster on a one-year contract for the 2020–21 season.
 In his third match with the province he nailed a crucial conversion and game-winning penalty against Edinburgh which saw Ulster advance to the 2020 Pro14 Grand Final.
+He extended his contract by another two years in 2021.
+For most of his time at Ulster he was a backup to Billy Burns.
+He announced his retirement in September 2023, after a final season when injuries limited him to just five appearances.